 i.
 The CoC develops slates of candidates for the Standing and Steering Committees.
 It combines nominations from each committee, volunteers from the community, and scientists identified by the CoC's own deliberations to ensure diversity balance by discipline, institution, and demographics.
+Committee members should be selected from scientists based at academic, non-profit and government institutions.
 The CoC is empowered to adjust committee size as necessary to maximize participation in SZ4D.